jslowick/naia/1-Places/1-Western Side/4-Sea of Strife (W)/Aramath/The Ox/New Oxmouth/Vice Quarter/The Broken Scalpel.md

 ---
 Found in the [[Vice Quarter]] in [[New Oxmouth]] on [[The Ox]] in [[Aramath]].

+Known for overpriced, shoddy work, but one of the few Doctors not affiliated with a Ship or [[Order of the Sacred Lantern|The Lantern]]

 Owned by [[Dr. Gideon 'Goldfingers' Hallow]]